How long does it take for SEO to work?

 According to several studies, it can take on average 3 or 4 months before you start seeing results from Google and search engines.
 This again is not a guarantee and can take less or more time.
 After around 6 or 7 months, you should see an increase in traffic if you have been undertaking regular SEO work.
 You must be prepared for SEO to take up to a year or more to start making an impact.
 We know this is a long time for a business to wait for results but unfortunately, it is the realistic time frame that businesses should be aware of when planning their SEO strategy.

-Unlike SEO, PPC (pay per click) advertising provides instant results.
+Unlike SEO, Pay Per Click Advertising provides instant results.
 You can then dial down the budget once the impact of your SEO work is starting to be seen.
+PPC (Pay-per-click) can be expensive depending on how many businesses are bidding on the keyword and what search engine it’s on.
+Bing PPC is a lot better for small budgets as there is less competition.

 What impacts SEO?